Oasis (2002 film): Plot

 Fired from his job after crashing the scooter, Jong-du is given the opportunity to work in his brother's auto repair shop, where he also sleeps at night.
-A couple of days later to his surprise, Gong-ju calls him in the middle of night.
+A couple of days later to his surprise, Gong-ju calls him in the middle of the night.
 After a number of secret encounters and outings, nearly being discovered by their families or the neighbors, the two misfits become inseparable.
 Gong-ju tells him how frightened she is of a shadow from a tree outside her window.
 Jong-du promises her that she no longer has to be afraid because he will make the shadows disappear by magic.

 On their adventures outside of the apartment, the couple is faced with the harsh reality of a discriminating society but is comforted by the innocent sanctity of their love.
 When Jong-du naively brings Gong-ju to his mother's birthday celebration, tempers flare and viewers learn that his older brother was the actual culprit of the hit-and-run: his family was glad when Jong-du volunteered to go to jail in his place.

 Wanting to be treated like a woman, Gong-ju invites Jong-du back to her apartment, where they make love.
 When her brother arrives on a surprise visit, chaos erupts.
 Jong-du is arrested and charged with raping a handicapped woman.
 Gong-ju's family and the police ignore Gong-ju who is too overcome with emotion and distress at the misunderstanding to make herself heard or understood.
 In a final burst of passion, Jong-du escapes from the police and rushes to Gong-ju's apartment.
 The couple reaffirms their love as Jong-du fulfills his promise of making the shadows disappear by climbing the tree and cutting the branches off.
 He then falls and is hauled off to prison, having committed several additional crimes in his trip to see Gong-ju whose exoneration can no longer fully protect him.
 In the last scene, Gong-ju is cleaning her apartment alone, while Jong-du's voice is heard reading a letter to her, promising to come back when he is released.